-Where it is the intention of the Board of Directors to declare a distribution for the "Gross Distribution" distribution type, it shall ordinarily be declared from gross investment income, represented by the dividends and interest received by the relevant Fund, before charging expenses and various other items as set out under Charges and Expenses section, attributable to the relevant Shares, against capital instead of against income unless otherwise stated in the relevant Supplement.
-In order to deliver a gross income, the potential for capital growth may be reduced and capital may be eroded in the long term.
+Where it is the intention of the Board of Directors to declare a distribution for the "Gross Distribution" distribution type, it shall ordinarily be declared from gross investment income, represented by the dividends and interest received by the relevant Fund, before charging expenses and various other items as set out under the Charges and Expenses section, attributable to the relevant Shares unless otherwise stated in the relevant Supplement.

+As expenses and various other items, as set out under the Charges and Expenses section are applied against capital, instead of against income, the potential for capital growth may be reduced and capital may be eroded in the long term.
 The Board of Directors typically offer this distribution type for Funds that are expected to provide a meaningful natural yield (as determined by the Directors) over a market cycle.